-You will wish, if this has not already been done, to work out the best method of record keeping for your particular parish.
-There are certain fundamental records that are needed:

-1. A complete file of all the women of the parish with their address, telephone number, use of United Thank Offering box, and such other useful information as whether they are professionally employed during the day or available for activities, and the volunteer work they are doing in the Church.
+.
+8 out the best method of record keeping for your particular parish.
+There are certain fundamental records that are universally valuable: 1.
+A complete file of all the women of the parish with their address, telephone number, use of United Thank Offering box, and such other useful information as whether they are professionally employed during the day or available for activities, and the volunteer work they are doing in the Church.
 2. The number of envelopes sent out before each presentation service and the number used.
 3. An accurate record of the parish United Thank Offering for at least two trienniums.